What is Translation Memory (TM)?

 Think of a translation memory system as a bilingual dictionary, and you are the curator.
 The dictionary expands as it recognizes new segments whenever you translate new content.

 Translation memories have revolutionized the way global businesses and marketing firms localize their content.
-Let's dive into the how's and why's.

 - How does Translation Memory work?

 Translation memory encodes language data in pairs.
 A phrase or a sentence in the source language will have a corresponding translation in the target language.
 Each pair is called a translation unit.

 You can process and transfer your translation memories as a TMX file (short for Translation Memory Exchange, the industry standard) or an Excel file.

 When you translate a text using a translation software, your translation memories work in the background by flagging matching or similar segments.
 Then, they pull up previous translations as suggestions.

 These can be 100% matches, where your new content contains segments that are identical to those from a previous project.
 You can almost always use the past translation word-for-word here.

 Suggestions from translation memories can also be fuzzy matches.
 These are matches that are less than 100% similar.
 You probably can't reuse the past translation from your database word-for-word.
 However, you can retrieve and modify it to suit the new content.